 - The AD Line was signaling a positive divergence, meaning that the smaller capitalization stocks were slowly increasing in price.

-- In February, we can see that the decline in the Major Indices is also reflected in most stocks on the NYSE.
+- In February, the decline in the major indices was also reflected in most stocks on the NYSE.
 Hence, no divergence from this move down is yet visible, indicating that the broader market confirms the market decline we are currently seeing.

-You can use this method on previous market busts, crashes, or major market turning points to find similar divergences.
+You can use this method to find similar divergences in previous market busts, crashes, or major market turning points.
 If you feel the market is heading into a serious correction or trend change, look at the breadth and, specifically, the AD line.

 Understanding Advance-Decline Line

-I find the AD Line is most useful at major market bottoms.
-Here we have a chart of the DJ-30 and the AD Line.
-It produces some fascinating results that are useful to you during times of market turbulence.
+I find the AD Line most useful at major market bottoms.
+Here, we have a chart of the DJ-30 and the AD Line.
+It produces some fascinating results that can be useful during times of market turbulence.

-Advance-Decline Line divergences can help you identify potential turning points in the stock market, and trading on these signals is a way to potentially capitalize on price changes.
+Advance-decline line divergences can help you identify potential turning points in the stock market, and trading on these signals can potentially capitalize on price changes.
 Keep an eye on the AD Line when markets are volatile or move quickly, as it may offer clues about where prices might head next.
 It can also be used as a confirmation tool for other chart patterns to help validate that the pattern is significant.

 The AD Line is also useful for trend confirmation.
 When a new high (or low) occurs in the S&P 500, but the AD line fails to make a new high (or low), it can indicate that the trend is weakening and could potentially reverse.
 This divergence between price action and breadth can often be an early warning sign of a potential trend change.
 However, this should not be used as a standalone signal; it should be combined with other technical analysis tools to confirm the signal.